School Board Policy 529 -

 C. History of Violent Behavior

-1. A student will be considered to have a history of violent behavior if incident(s) of violence have occurred during the current or previous school year.
+1. A student will be considered to have a history of violent behavior if incident(s) of violence, including any documented physical assault of a school district employee by the student, have occurred during the current or previous school year.

 2. If a student has an incident of violence during the current or previous school year, that incident and all other past related or similar incidents of violence will be reported.

-“Incident(s) of violence” means willful conduct in which a student endangers or causes physical injury to the student, other students, or surrounding person(s) or endangers or causes significant damage to school district property, regardless of whether related to a disability or whether discipline was imposed.
+D. “Incident(s) of violence” means willful conduct in which a student endangers or causes physical injury to themselves, other students, a school district employee, or surrounding person(s), or endangers or causes significant damage to school district property, regardless of whether related to a disability or whether discipline was imposed.

-3. Perform a service or benefit for the student or the student’s family such as health care, counseling, student job placement, or student financial aid.
+3. Perform a service or benefit for the student or the student’s family such as health care, counseling, student job placement, or student financial aid; or

 4. Perform a task directly related to responding to a request for data.